How to Revive Your Dying Plants in 5 Easy Steps

 Should I Give My Dying Plant More Water?

 It could be possible your plant is being harmed not from you under-watering it, but from you overwatering it, especially during its dormant phase.
 If the soil becomes oversaturated, then the roots may start to rot.
 The pot may even begin to grow mold or mildew.

 Your plants should be fed and watered well during the growing season, but less water is needed when the plant is dormant.
 This typically happens in the winter.
 Learn about your particular plant to give it the best care.

 Keep Pests Away from Houseplants

 Don’t get discouraged if it seems like your efforts are going to waste.
-It may take a few weeks to see some improvement in your neglected plant.
+It may take a few weeks to observe true improvements in your neglected plant.
 After completing these steps, give it some time to let your efforts bear some fruit.
-Eventually you’ll be amazed when your plants are restored to vigorous health because of your well-thought-out actions.
+Eventually, you’ll be amazed when your plants are restored to vigorous health because of your well-thought-out actions.